KILowrey/password-generator/README.md

 Code for shuffleing the password is called the Knuth Shuffle, and can be found [here](https://github.com/Daplie/knuth-shuffle)

 Code Snippet for selecting a random character found [here](https://css-tricks.com/snippets/javascript/select-random-item-array/)

+Thanks to Prof. Chris Stead and TA Steven Landgraf for providing guidence

 ## License